Skip to Content

 2. Skip Staying in the Major Cities

-There are benefits to staying in major Swiss cities.
+Staying in major Swiss cities has benefits.
 Proximity to everything allows easy access to museums, shopping, and nice restaurants, but people come to Switzerland for the views.

-Check out the Swiss Railways website to get an idea of what small towns fall on the major train lines, prices for train tickets, train stations, etc.
+Check out the Swiss Railways website to get an idea of which small towns are on the major train lines, the prices for train tickets, the locations of train stations, etc.

 Sleep on Straw Switzerland